 Gluten-free products are made without wheat, rye, barley, or oatmeal with gluten, but that doesn’t mean other ingredients used in gluten-free products are healthy.
 In fact, many are highly-processed.
 Corn starch, potato starch, and refined white rice flour are frequently used in gluten-free products.
 Look for gluten-free products using almonds and bean flours rather than white rice flour.
 Gluten-free grains like sorghum and quinoa are healthy whole grains (unless they have been refined).
 Try choosing gluten-free products using whole grains rather than refined ones.

-If you are looking for more help in label-reading, check out Lean Body Smart Life.
+If you are looking for more help in label-reading, check out 12 Fixes to Healthy.
 It has an entire chapter on buying food with invaluable information on what to look for on labels and what to avoid.

-Use the book as a manual too and join us each month with a new Fix from my 12-Fix Lean Life Plan!
+Use this book as a manual too and join us each month with a new Fix from my 12-Fix Wellness Plan!
 What products are you questioning?
 Go to Foods With Judes on either Facebook or Instagram and ask about a particular product, and follow us for more awesome tips to benefit your health, life, and happiness.